Bullock Texas State History Museum Wedding

 Ofelia and Aidán’s wedding was a good day.

-These two met at the University of Texas, built a life rooted in Austin, and chose to celebrate it all right here — beginning with a religious ceremony at St. Ignatius Martyr Catholic Church and ending with candlelight and quiet elegance at the Bullock Texas State History Museum.
+These two met at the University of Texas, built a life rooted in Austin, and chose to celebrate it all right here — beginning with a religious ceremony at St. Ignatius Martyr Catholic Church and ending with a quiet elegance at the Bullock Texas State History Museum.
 As their Austin Texas wedding photographer, I had the privilege of following that story from its first quiet moments to its last.

 The Ceremony at St. Ignatius Martyr